Iowa fire chief accused of drunk driving in ambulance

 Greene County court records say 39-year-old Thomas Launderville is charged with operating while intoxicated, second offense.
 The records don’t list the name of an attorney who could comment for him.

-A Jefferson City police officer says in the records that he heard Launderville slur his words during a radio call late Friday as Launderville drove the Grand Junction ambulance and a patient to Greene County Medical Center in Jefferson.
+A Jefferson City police officer says in the records he heard Launderville slur his words during a radio call late Friday as Launderville drove the Grand Junction ambulance and a patient to Greene County Medical Center in Jefferson.
 Launderville has since been dismissed as Grand Junction’s fire chief.

 The records say the officer arrested Launderville at the hospital, and a breath test later showed Launderville had a blood alcohol content of more than twice the legal limit.